 The front-wheel drive 2011 Dodge Avenger has a four-cylinder or V6 engine, which is paired with either a four- or six-speed automatic transmission.
 Six airbags, anti-lock brakes, traction control and electronic stability control are standard safety features on the 2011 Avenger.

 Other Cars to Consider

 The 2011 Hyundai Sonata was completely redesigned for 2011 and auto critics agreed that its dramatic styling inside and out helped it stand out from the pack of bland midsize family cars.
 Reviewers liked the 2011 Sonata’s long list of standard equipment, competitive fuel economy and powerful base engine.
-As a used car, the Sonata also provides the assurance of a better reliability rating.
 There is no V6 engine available for the 2011 Sonata, but test drivers were impressed with the turbocharged four-cylinder’s strong acceleration.